Dovid Leibowitz: Career

 In January 1927, Leibowitz went to the United States as a fund-raiser for the kollel, and was invited to become the first rosh yeshiva (dean) of Mesivta Torah Vodaath.
 Among his students were Gedalia Schorr and Avraham Yaakov Pam.
 In 1933, Leibowitz founded the Rabbinical Seminary of America (RSA) in the Williamsburg neighborhood of Brooklyn, New York.
 He did so after a dispute arose with Shraga Feivel Mendlowitz—head of Torah Vodaath—over the goals of Torah Vodaath, and consequent legal proceedings before a rabbinical court.
 Leibowitz served as RSA's first rosh yeshiva.
 The school, which later moved to Kew Gardens Hills, Queens is better known today as Yeshivas Chofetz Chaim, so named for Leibowitz's great-uncle, who was known as the "Chofetz Chaim".

 Death

 Leibowitz died of a heart attack on Thursday December 4, 1941.
 His funeral was held on Sunday December 7, 1941.
 The yeshiva was headed for the following sixty-seven years by his only son, Henoch Leibowitz.
+Under Henoch Leibowitz's leadership, the school developed a network of affiliated institutions.
+By 2025, the Rabbinical Seminary of America reported that its network included 88 affiliates across the United States.